gstoyano/target-dev.en/help/dev/implement/client-side/atjs/target-atjs-faq.md

 No, if cross domain is set to x-only and Safari has third-party cookies disabled, then both mbox.js and at.js sets a disabled cookie and no mbox requests are executed for that particular client's domain.

-To support Safari visitors, a better X-Domain would be “disabled” (sets only a first-party cookie) or “enabled” (sets only a first-party cookie on Safari, while setting first- and third-party cookies on other browsers).
+To support Safari visitors, a better X-Domain would be "disabled" (sets only a first-party cookie) or "enabled" (sets only a first-party cookie on Safari, while setting first- and third-party cookies on other browsers).

 ## Can I use the Target Visual Experience Composer (VEC) in my single-page applications?